Reboxed/Open3/README.md

 Idk if I misunderstood it but if I did then I at least got you guys covered (I would've probably added web search either way, I loved working on this project).

+> 2. I made a small follow-up contribution which is of course not allowed, but I had no choice due to me having to deploy it.
+However, please consider pulling commit [`8fbd00f`](https://github.com/Reboxed/Open3/commit/8fbd00f92be7504f43bcbdc408ac517deb05a880), as that one was the last commit made within the 24-hour submission window.
+The only commit after that period was related to the web deployment and does not impact local builds or core functionality.

 ## Tech Stack

 - **Frontend:** Next.js (App Router), React, TypeScript, Tailwind CSS